-The Company has certain assets and liabilities in US Dollars, a currency other than the functional currency of the Company.
-The Company estimates that for monetary assets or liabilities a +/-1% change in the value of the Canadian dollar relative to the US dollar does not have a significant effect on the Company's profit or loss, but would affect comprehensive loss by approximately \$200,000.
+The Company has certain assets and liabilities in US Dollars, a currency other than the functional currency of Company.
+The Company estimates that a +/-10% change in the value of the Canadian dollar relative to the US dollar would affect the Company's profit or loss by \$45,758 and \$530,581 on net assets.